- Share Content Curation Guidelines for Where to Share on Facebook

 What is it?
 Content that’s shared through RSS feeds or other data feeds.

 Pros: People with RSS readers can subscribe to them—and they are usually regularly returning visitors.
 Bonus: some search engines crawl RSS feeds.

 Cons: Social media these days has in many ways taken the place of RSS feeds, and they provide more room for annotation.
 Unlike social media, it’s difficult to annotate your content and add your own context.
 Most importantly, a feed is a glimpse at a small window in time.
 All your older curated content and hard work is lost once it’s no longer in that window.

 Who should use it?
 Curators with an audience that prefers this medium.
 One example would be curating content on a topic with a large developer audience, who tend to consume content through feeds.

 What’s the right answer?

 So what’s the right answer?
 Which venue should you choose as you evaluate content curation tools?

 A sound content curation strategy utilizes all of the venues and channels, but drives all visitors back to a single microsite.
-If you’re using a robust content curation platform then you should be able to easily syndicate your content to all channels with ease.
-However, when you publish to feeds, social media, widgets, email newsletters (basically everything but the microsite), they should all have excerpts of your curated content with links back to landing pages on your microsite for further context, rather than linking back directly to the original curated content.
-At your microsite, you can then advertise your calls to action to convert your visitors lower into the marketing funnels.
+If you’re using a robust content curation platform, then you should be able to easily syndicate your content to all channels.
+However, when you publish to any platform other than your microsite, you should have excerpts of your curated content with links back to landing pages on your microsite for further context.
+Don’t link back directly to the original curated content.
+At your microsite, you can then advertise your calls to action to convert your visitors lower into the marketing funnel.
 The graphic below depicts how this works.

 Further Reading and Examples